 My primary area of research relates to wartime letters written home by soldiers and sailors, and which widow’s and dependents parted with in order to provide the Bureau of Pensions with evidence to support their claim.
 However, letters were not the only personal possessions that families gave up to the Federal Government.
 Although extremely rare, very occasionally these pension files can contain an actual image of the deceased soldier, revealing to us the face of an Irish American serviceman.
-This post looks at the story behind one such file and the image you see above- that of James Donohue, whose life was cut cruelly short on the bloody field of Antietam.
+This post looks at the story behind one such file and the image you see below- that of James Donohue, whose life was cut cruelly short on the bloody field of Antietam.

 The Donohue story begins on 13th April 1833, when Irish emigrant Thomas Donohue married his wife Emeline in St. Paul’s Episcopal Church, a house of worship in the bustling Vermont town of Windsor.
 While Thomas was certainly Irish-born, later documents are contradictory as to whether Emeline was born in Ireland or Vermont.
 What is apparent is that there was likely some urgency with the couple’s ceremony, as by the time their wedding day arrived Emeline was already a number of months pregnant.
 The couple’s first son- James- arrived on 13th August that year.
 Almost immediately after his birth the family moved on, and the baby was baptised in the industrial town of Claremont, New Hampshire when he was around three months old.
 Thomas worked as a laborer, and it may be that he kept his family on the move to exploit new opportunities as they arose.
 The family spent a few years in New Hampshire, where around 1841 a second son, John, was born.
 Ultimately the Donohue’s decided to up sticks again, and by the middle of the decade were living in Troy, New York.
 The couple’s third son Thomas was born there around 1846, and was later joined by a sister, Mary Ann, around 1849.
 By 1850 the growing family were making their home in the city’s Third Ward.
 (1)